GittyBittyLitty/OpenEPaper/Led-control.md

-# THIS IS STILL WIP AND THE API IS NOT STABLE MAY NOT EVEN BE IMPLEMENTED

 The led of NRF based tags can be controlled by sending a command with the id 3 to the tag.

 The led is controlled by the extended command data(12 Bytes)